A combined First-principles and Boltzmann transport theory methodology for studying magnetotransport in magnetic materials: FIRST-PRINCIPLES CALCULATION OF MAGNETOTRANSPORT OF

+In Section \ref{various_form} we found that the magnetoresistance curves for the case of $\alpha=500$ are quite consistent with the observations of the realistic material \CSS.
+So moving beyond model analysis, we employ first-principles calculations for \CSS \ to quantitatively study its magnetotransport as our testing example.

-Moving beyond model analysis, we employ first-principles calculations for \CSS.
-Recognized as a magnetic Weyl semimetal with a stacked kagome lattice structure, \CSS\ has attracted considerable attention for its large anomalous Hall angles (AHA) and particularly for its unusual magneto-transport behaviors, whose mechanisms remain not fully understood.
+Recognized as a magnetic Weyl semimetal with a stacked kagome lattice structure, \CSS\ has attracted considerable attention for its large anomalous Hall angles (AHA) and unusual magnetotransport behaviors, whose mechanisms are not fully understood.
 In this study, we apply our first-principles methodology to explore these magnetotransport behaviors.
-The saturated AHC, calculated when magnetic moments are aligned with the magnetic field, is obtained using WannierTools\cite{WU2018} with a Wannier tight-binding model constructed by Wannier90\cite{Pizzi2020} and VASP\cite{vasp_1996}.
-This is depicted in Fig.S3(b)\cite{supp}, with a notable value of about 1205 S/cm at the Fermi level.
+The band structure of \CSS, as shown in Fig. \ref{fig:band_AHE}(a), is calculated using VASP~\cite{vasp_1996} with the Perdew–Burke–Ernzerhof (PBE) exchange-correlation potential.
+Spin-orbit coupling(SOC) is included.
+The lattice constants $a$=$b$=$5.3683\rm \AA$ and $c$=$3.1783\rm \AA$ are adopted from experimental data~\cite{KASSEM2016lattice}.
+The positions of the interior atoms are updated by relaxing the crystal structure.
+The maximally localized Wannier functions for $3d$ orbitals on Co, $5p$ orbitals on Sn, and $3p$ orbitals on S are used as the basis, and the corresponding TB Hamiltonian is constructed using the Wannier90 package~\cite{Pizzi2020}.
+The Fermi surface of \CSS \ displayed in Fig. \ref{fig:band_AHE}(b) ensures that both the hole and electron carriers contribute to the transport.
+The saturated AHC, calculated when the magnetic moments are aligned with the magnetic field, is obtained using WannierTools~\cite{WU2018}, as depicted in Fig. \ref{fig:band_AHE}(c), with a notable value of 1205 S/cm at the Fermi level.
 This value closely approximates the findings in Ref.\cite{wang2018large_nature.commu} and the experimental value reported in Ref.\cite{liu2018giant_nature.phy}.
-Eq.(\ref{sigmaA}) is employed and Eq.(\ref{mag_curve}) with $\alpha=500$ and proper coercive field setting is used to produce the magnetization curves similar to the experimental curves\cite{guin2019zero}.
-The temperature-dependent relaxation times are adapted by fitting to the experimental magnetoresistivity curves and Hall resistivity curves at different temperatures\cite{zhang2019magnetoresistance}.
+Eq. (\ref{sigmaA}) and Eq. (\ref{mag_curve}) are employed to produce magnetization curves similar to the experimental curves~\cite{guin2019zero}, by setting $\alpha=500$ and an appropriate coercive field.
+The temperature-dependent relaxation times are obtained by fitting to the experimental magnetoresistance curves and Hall resistivity curves at different temperatures~\cite{zhang2019magnetoresistance}.